slabstech/gaganyatri.com/_posts/speech/award/2022-07-26-acceptance-speech.md

 ---

+* Why do i Exist ?
+* Why does S Labs exist ?
+* What is the purpose and mission for S Labs ?

-I would like to thank my family and friends for this awards.
-My father for sacrificing his best years for childrens education and stability.
+I would like to thank my family and friends for the awards.
+My father for sacrificing his best years for his children's education and stability.
 For teaching me to bootstrap projects and learn to do more with less.

 My mother for teaching me to be resilient.
 She always welcomes the new day with hope